philocalyst/blueboy/README.md

 # Welcome to BlueBoy

 BlueBoy(bboy) is a command-line utility for controlling Bluetooth on macOS.
 It provides a simple and effective way to manage Bluetooth devices, check system states, and list available, paired, or connected devices directly from your terminal.
+It's a modern recreation of the classic `blueutil` project, built in modern swift.
+The library is free to use.

+> A note on feature-parity with blueutil, there are some hyper-private frameworks that blueutil uses that I haven't been able to get to work here.
+This means all of the set methods, and get discoverability.
+If you happen to be skilled in briding obj-c and swift, and especially interfacing with private frameworks from Swift, please open a PR, or shoot me an email!

 ## Brief Summary